-While the original recipe for almond cake had 200 g butter and 200 g sugar, this recipe greatly reduces both by blending in prunes.
+While the original recipe for almond cake had 200 grams butter and 200 grams sugar, this recipe greatly reduces both by blending in prunes.
 Gently spiced, with flaked almonds for texture, the cake comes together with a drizzle of honey.
 Yogurt flavored with vanilla bean gives the cake a sophisticated finish.

 Yield: 1 (8-in. / 20-cm) cake